The demise of “Atwater & Clough”, a cautionary enotourism tale

 Loading up a bus of passionate wine lovers and heading to Épernay for a rowdy “Champagne Weekend”?
 That’s all their invention and one that I’ve heard people talk about in glowing terms to this day.
 It needs to be said that Tim was in fact a bit nefarious for enjoying the trips perhaps even more than the paying customers.
 But, that’s a great deal of why people loved the adventures given they had this completely hedonistic immersion in great wine and food.

-If this sounds your kind of trip, then go and have a look at what’s available with Atwater & Clough.
+If this sounds like your kind of trip, then go and have a look at what’s available with Atwater & Clough.
 The eagle-eyed will notice that there aren’t any forthcoming tours listed and the most recent one was for New Year’s Eve in Carcassonne, but for the foreseeable future this will be the last one ever.

 The parent company of Atwater & Clough, “Splendiferous Escapades”*, announced in 2019 that they were “resting” the Atwater & Clough brand for the foreseeable future.
 At blame was currency depression and that over-used excuse of “Brexit” but of course, it was much more than that.